-With this pertinence, our objective will be to develop a pragmatic analysis, considering the different syntactic combinations that are detected in each of the languages (English and Spanish) with the intention to identify their evident regularity which, we believe, is motivated by general cognitive principles (Langacker, 1987) that the speaker resorts to with the aim to achieve communicative relevance and coherence (García, 1995).
+With this pertinence, our main objective will be to develop an ethnopragmatic analysis, considering the syntactic combinations that are detected in our corpus to identify their evident regularity which, we believe, is motivated by general cognitive principles (Langacker, 1967) that the speaker resorts to with the aim to achieve communicative relevance and coherence (García, 1995).

 In this research, the aim is to discover the reasons that allow the use of each of the variants, i.e. nominalized infinitives with or without determiners in Spanish and their alternating forms in English, i.e. the nominalized infinitive without determiner and the nominalized gerund with or without determiner.
-Moreover, our intention will be to detect the motivated relations that result in several possible linguistic interpretations that define the use of each of the selected constructions.